Princess Latifa: Campaign to free Dubai ruler's daughter disbanded

 - Published

-The campaign to free Princess Latifa, the daughter of the ruler of Dubai, has been disbanded after she was pictured with a family member in Iceland.
+The campaign to free Princess Latifa, the daughter of the ruler of Dubai, has been disbanded after she was pictured in Iceland.

-The image was posted on Instagram by a British woman and appears to show the princess standing next to her cousin.
+The image was posted on Instagram on Monday by a British woman who has previously appeared in photos with her.

+But it is unclear to what extent Latifa, who has not spoken publicly, is operating under her own free will.

 The BBC broadcast footage earlier this year in which the princess said she was being held captive by her father.